nabilbo/keeper2/README.md

 * 12.Find the Client ID value and copy it to the clipboard.

-### Step 3 : Register the Web Api Sample with your Azure Active Directory tenant
+### Step 3 : Register the Web Api Sample with your Azure AD tenant

-The same as Step 2 for the beginin :
+The same as Step 2 for sub-steps 1 to 6.
 * 7.Enter a friendly name for the application, for example "TheFilesKeeper-WebAPI", select "Web Application and/or Web API", and click next.
 * 8.For the sign-on URL, enter the base URL for the sample, which is by default  https://localhost:44318/ .
 * 9.For the App ID URI, enter  https://<your_tenant_name>/TheFilesKeeper-WebAPI, replacing  <your_tenant_name>  with the name of your Azure AD tenant.